awsdocs/aws-deeplens-user-guide/doc_source/deeplens-inference-lambda-create.md

 Besides importing your custom model, you must create and publish an inference Lambda function to make inference of image frames from the video streams captured by your AWS DeepLens device, unless an existing and published Lambda function meet your application requirements\.

-Because the AWS DeepLens device is an [AWS Greengrass core](http://docs.aws.amazon.com/greengrass/latest/developerguide/gg-core.html) device, the inference function is run on the device in a Lambda runtime as part of the AWS Greengrass core software deployed to your AWS DeepLens device\.
+Because the AWS DeepLens device is an [AWS IoT Greengrass core](http://docs.aws.amazon.com/greengrass/latest/developerguide/gg-core.html) device, the inference function is run on the device in a Lambda runtime as part of the AWS IoT Greengrass core software deployed to your AWS DeepLens device\.
 As such, you create the AWS DeepLens inference function as an AWS Lambda function\.

-To have all the essential AWS Greengrass dependencies included automatically, you can use the Lambda function blueprint of `greengrass-hello-world` as a starting point to create the AWS DeepLens inference function\.
+To have all the essential AWS IoT Greengrass dependencies included automatically, you can use the Lambda function blueprint of `greengrass-hello-world` as a starting point to create the AWS DeepLens inference function\.

 The engine for AWS DeepLens inference is the [`awscam` module](deeplens-library-awscam-module.md) of the [AWS DeepLens device library](deeplens-device-library.md)\.
 Models trained in a supported framework must be optimized to run on your AWS DeepLens device\.
 Unless your model is already optimized, you must use the model optimization module \([`mo`](deeplens-model-optimizer-api.md)\) of the device library to convert framework\-specific model artifacts to the AWS DeepLens\-compliant model artifacts that are optimized for the device hardware\.